misotanni/misotanni.github.io/fjs/crash_en.md

 In other words, enharmonic equivalence is the only 12-EDO feature in staff notation.
 Everything else is independent.

+## Preliminary

+Before you start learning about the FJS, there are three mathematical concepts that are FJS-specific that you must be acquainted with.

+The first is the ability to quickly convert back and forth between an **interval in staff notation** (without enharmonic equivalence) and the **number of steps by fifths** which is required to build that interval.
+For example, a **major second** is **+2** fifths, because reaching the major second requires 2 steps by fifths in the clockwise direction: C-G-D. Similarly a **minor third** is **-3 fifths**, because reaching it requires 3 steps by fourths, which are fifths in the anticlockwise direction: C-F-B♭-E♭.
+Each interval in staff notation has one unique number of steps by fifths corresponding to it.
+You must be able to perform this conversion and the backwards conversion, ideally quickly.

+The second is the ability to prime-factorize a rational number.
+Much like any **positive integer** can be uniquely factorized into primes with **natural number** exponents (this is the Fundamental Theorem of Arithmetic), any **positive rational number** can be uniquely factorized into primes with **integer** exponents.
+I will humorously dub this the Fundamental Theorem of Harmony.
+For example, the number 6/5 factorizes to 2<sup>1</sup> 3<sup>1</sup> 5<sup>-1</sup> and no other factorization exists.
+(Given that this is a crash course, the mathematical details of this fact will be omitted, but of course [they are available](https://misotanni.github.io/fjs/math_en.html) for the curious reader.
+From this point onwards, the symbol (\*) will indicate a reference to the mathematics page.)

+The third is taking the reduced form of an interval.
+In practice, it consists of multiplying or dividing a number by 2 until the result is between 1 (inclusive) or 2 (exclusive); this process reflects our perception of *octave equivalence*, the tendency to perceive pitches off by an interval of 2/1 (the octave) as equivalent.
+For example, 7/1 becomes 7/4, and 1/6 becomes 4/3.
+The reduced form is given by the formula:

+$$\red (d)=d \times 2^{-\log_2 (d)}$$

+This is just about all you need, so let's get started!

 ## Lesson 1: Pythagorean Tuning

 You might think that removing enharmonic equivalence from staff notation gives us access to a vastly larger number of pitches, and you would be correct.
 However, removing enharmonic equivalence, on its own, is insufficient to represent the entirety of JI in a meaningful way.
 One of the merits of JI is its ability to express very small differences in pitch to give different intervals different flavors.